programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 To simplify things the right controller will move jars and the left will select sites.
 Alternate listeners will be created and added to the right controller.

-After
+After:

 ```
 		const intersected = [];
 ```

-add
+add:

 ```
 		const intersected2 = [];
 ```

-in the init function change
+in the init function change:

 ```
 		controller2.addEventListener( 'selectstart', onSelectStart );
 		controller2.addEventListener( 'selectend', onSelectEnd );
 ```

-to
+to:

 ```
 		controller2.addEventListener( 'selectstart', onSelectStart2 );
 		controller2.addEventListener( 'selectend', onSelectEnd2 );
 ```

-after
+after:

 ```
 		function cleanIntersected() {
 			...
 		}
 ```

-add
+add:

 ```
 			function onSelectStart2( event ) {
 				const controller = event.target;